Hong Kong cuts interest rate but major banks keep lending rates steady

-HONG KONG, Dec 11 (Reuters) - Hong Kong's de-facto central bank lowered on Thursday its base interest rate charged via the overnight discount window by 25 basis points to 4.0%, tracking a cut by the U.S. Federal Reserve.
+HONG KONG, Dec 11 (Reuters) - Hong Kong's de-facto central bank lowered on Thursday its base interest rate by 25 basis points to 4.0%, in line with a cut by the U.S. Federal Reserve, but major lenders declined to pass on the reduction to customers.

-It was the third easing by the Hong Kong Monetary Authority (HKMA) this year and follows a similar cut late in October.
+It was the third easing by the Hong Kong Monetary Authority (HKMA) this year and followed a similar cut late in October.

-"An interest rate cut always has a positive impact on the economy and housing market," Eddie Yue, HKMA's chief executive, said in a press conference.
+"An interest rate cut always has a positive impact on the economy and housing market," Yue said.

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.